Fourteenth Amendment to the United States Constitution: Citizenship Clause

 In Mackenzie v.
 Hare (1915), the Supreme Court upheld the Expatriation Act of 1907, which dictated that all American women who voluntarily married a foreign alien renounced their American citizenship.
 Perez v.
 Brownell (1958) similarly held that Congress could designate voting in foreign elections or draft evasion as renunciations of citizenship.
 However, in Afroyim v.
 Rusk (1967) and Vance v.
 Terrazas (1980), the Supreme Court reversed itself, holding that renunciations of American citizenship must be formally expressed.
+In Rogers v.
+Bellei (1971), the Supreme Court distinguished between citizenship conferred by the Fourteenth Amendment and citizenship conferred by Article I, holding that a person who did not acquire citizenship by jus soli or by naturalization, but instead acquired citizenship at birth abroad through jus sanguinis, could later be involuntarily expatriated.

 In January 2025, President Donald Trump issued Executive Order 14160 to deny birthright citizenship to children with parents of illegal or temporary immigration status.
-While this topic was not considered by the 39th Congress, nor has it been addressed by the Supreme Court, enforcement of the Executive Order has been blocked as unconstitutional by multiple federal judges.
+While this topic was not considered by the 39th Congress, enforcement of the executive order was blocked as unconstitutional by multiple federal judges.
 Furthermore, many of the freed slaves whose children were covered by the Citizenship Clause were illegal immigrants brought in violation of the 1807 Act Prohibiting Importation of Slaves.
+The executive order was challenged in court, and the Supreme Court struck down the order on June 30, 2026 in the case Trump v.
+Barbara.

 Privileges or Immunities Clause

 The Privileges or Immunities Clause was written to provide congressional power of enforcement to the similar Privileges and Immunities Clause of Article Four of the Constitution.
-In 1823, Supreme Court Justice Bushrod Washington decided Corfield v.
+In 1823, Justice Bushrod Washington decided Corfield v.
 Coryell, interpreting the latter clause as protecting the right to travel, seek habeas corpus, and hold property in multiple states, among other rights.
 In the Slaughter-House Cases (1873), the Supreme Court rejected arguments that the Privileges or Immunities Clause further incorporated the Bill of Rights against state governments or transferred police power to the federal government.
 In McDonald v.
 City of Chicago (2010) and Timbs v.
-Indiana (2019), Supreme Court Justice Clarence Thomas advocated transferring the incorporation doctrine from the Due Process Clause to the Privileges or Immunities Clause, but this has been criticized as a veiled attempt to restrict the rights of non-citizens within the United States.
+Indiana (2019), Justice Clarence Thomas advocated moving the incorporation doctrine from substantive due process, which he called a 'legal fiction', to the Privileges or Immunities Clause.